-Our entire bodily alignment is based on the foundation of the feet.
-Yet as Pam Werner, from sun and moon yoga studio, puts it…
+Our entire bodily alignment is based on the foundation of our feet.
+Yet, as Pam Werner, from sun and moon yoga studio puts it…

 ..Our feet are often neglected and abused by wearing uncomfortable or improperly fitted shoes and rarely walking barefoot.
 Walking barefoot utilizes the foot muscles, which strengthens them as well as helps recreate and maintain healthy arches.
 It also allows the feet to be free, spread, and get fresh air.

-That’s right, walking barefoot helps your feet immensely.
-Think that walking is a bit too… slow?
+That’s right, walking barefoot helps your feet and body alignment immensely.
+Think that walking is a bit too slow?
 Consider trying barefoot running.
-A study at Harvard examines the amount of force placed on the foot.
+A study at Harvard examined the amount of force placed on the foot.
 This study was conducted by Daniel E. Lieberman and others to show the differences between force applied while barefoot…

 and with shoes on.